 And, of course, the team behind this trailer is a fine group of people dedicated to their craft and to customer satisfaction.
 It’s a great combination!

 I’d also like to add the price to the list of pros.
-This trailer starts at less than $11,000, so you don’t have to take out a second mortgage to buy it.
+This trailer is budget-friendly, so you don’t have to take out a second mortgage to buy it.
 Even if you load it up with options, you still avoid the sticker shock of many other teardrop trailers.